tedneward/Azgaarnoth/Creatures/ToProcess/Drow.md

 >- **Languages** Elvish,Undercommon
 >- **Challenge** 7
 >___
->***Fey Ancestry.***.
-The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep.
+>***Fey Ancestry.*** The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep.
 >
->***Innate Spellcasting.***.
-The drow's innate spellcasting ability is Charisma (spell save DC 12).
+>***Innate Spellcasting.*** The drow's innate spellcasting ability is Charisma (spell save DC 12).
 It can innately cast the following spells, requiring no material components:
 >
 >At will: dancing lights
 >
 >1/day each: darkness, faerie fire, levitate (self only)
 >
->***Spellcasting.***.
-The drow is a 10th-level spellcaster.
+>***Spellcasting.*** The drow is a 10th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 14, +6 to hit with spell attacks).
 The drow has the following wizard spells prepared:
 >
 >Cantrips (at will): mage hand, minor illusion, poison spray, ray of frost
 >